-- 23. Although much of the procedure set out above concerns the actions of the Children's Social Care teams, responding to Children in Need is a multi-agency responsibility and all agencies must be alert to the circumstances of a Child in Need. - 24.
-Any agency other than Social Care, that becomes aware of a child in their area who was/is a Child in Need from another area, should alert Social Care in their (receiving) area that they are aware of the move.
+- 24. Although much of the procedure set out above concerns the actions of the Children's Social Care teams, responding to Children in Need is a multi-agency responsibility and all agencies must be alert to the circumstances of a Child in Need. - 25.
+Any agency, other than Social Care, that becomes aware of a child in their area who was/is a Child in Need from another area, should alert Social Care in the receiving area.
 This responsibility is intended to provide assurance and act as a safeguard within local partnerships.
-This may be necessary where other agencies become aware of a child where no referral has been made from Social Care in the previous area due to timescales of the move or them not being informed as to the whereabouts of the family following a move. - 25.
-If a Child in Need leaves for an unknown location then the originating Local Authority must consider issuing an alert, subject to risk assessment. - 26.
-If two or more children in a family live in different areas then the planning should be as consistent as possible across both areas, subject to this being consistent with the best interests of the children.
+This may be necessary when other agencies become aware of a child where no referral has been made from Social Care in the previous area due to timescales of the move, or them not being informed as to the whereabouts of the family following a move. - 26.
+If a Child in Need leaves for an unknown location, the originating local authority must consider issuing an alert, subject to risk assessment. - 27.
+If two or more children in a family live in different areas, the planning should be as consistent as possible across both areas, subject to this being consistent with the best interests of the children.